All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Reliance

-Model reliance could alternatively be defined as a difference rather than a ratio, that is, with $MR_{\text{difference}}(f):=e_{\text{switch}}(f)-e_{\text{orig}}(f)$.
-In Appendix \ref*{sec:Discussion---Ratios}, we discuss how many of our results remain similar under either definition.
+Model reliance could alternatively be defined as a difference rather than a ratio, that is, as $MR_{\text{difference}}(f):=e_{\text{switch}}(f)-e_{\text{orig}}(f)$.
+In Appendix \ref{sec:Discussion---Ratios}, we discuss how many of our results remain similar under either definition.

-\subsection{Estimating model reliance with U-statistics, and connections to permutation-based variable importance.}
+\subsection{Estimating Model Reliance with U-statistics, and Connections to Permutation-based Variable Importance}